 Apple Glasses are coming.
-The rumor creek is turning into a noisy river and we are now expecting the AR glasses during the first half of 2020.
+The rumor creek is turning into a noisy river and we are now expecting the AR glasses in 2023.

-The evidence has been piling up steadily, as Apple has been leaving a trail of AR-related purchases, from Akonia Holographics — a Colorado-based startup dedicated to AR displays — to the one that started it all: Metaio, a German company that developed an Augmented Reality SDK that seems to be the basis for ARKit, the Apple Augmented Reality developer API that debuted in iOS 11 in 2017.
+The rumor mill has been churning furiously as Apple has been amassing AR-related purchases, from Akonia Holographics — a Colorado-based startup dedicated to AR displays — to the one that started it all: Metaio, a German company that developed an Augmented Reality SDK that seems to be the basis for ARKit, the Apple Augmented Reality developer API that debuted in iOS 11 in 2017.
 We also know that Tim Cook is a big fan of augmented reality, which he considers social and inclusive while disparaging virtual reality as isolating tech.

 The latest piece of evidence has been the presence of an entire augmented reality framework — codenamed Project StarBoard — in the final version of iOS 13.
 It is still there and it mentions the device — apparently codenamed Garta — multiple times in code and text documents.